 \subsection{The Atari game \textit{Skiing}}

-In Table~\ref{test performance}, one exceptional result is that our C-DQN achieves a performance higher than Agent57 on the game \textit{Skiing}, using an amount of computation less than $0.1\%$ of that of Agent57.
-In fact, we find that this performance is higher than any other known result so far and thus becomes a new state-of-the-art (SOTA) on this specific game.
-To elucidate the underlying reason, we describe this specific game first.
+In Table~\ref{test performance}, one exceptional result is that C-DQN achieves a performance higher than Agent57 on the game \textit{Skiing}, actually, using an amount of computation that is less than $0.1\%$ of that of Agent57.
+We find that this performance is higher than any other known result so far and thus achieves the state-of-the-art (SOTA) for this specific game.
+To elucidate the underlying reason, we describe this game first.

 A screenshot of the game \textit{Skiing} is shown in Fig.~\ref{skiing screenshot}.
-The game is similar to a racing game.
+This game is similar to a racing game.
 The player is required to go downhill and reach the goal as fast as possible, and the time elapsed before reaching the goal is the minus reward.
 At each time step, the player receives a small minus reward which represents the accumulated time, until the goal is reached and the game ends.
-In addition, the player is required to pass through the gates along his/her way, which are indicated by two small flags as in Fig.~\ref{skiing screenshot}, and whenever the player fails to pass a gate, a 5-second penalty is added to the elapsed time when the player reaches the final goal.
-The number of gates that are yet to pass are shown at the top of the game screen.
+In addition, the player is required to pass through the gates along his/her way, which are represented by the two small flags shown in Fig.~\ref{skiing screenshot}, and whenever the player fails to pass a gate, a 5-second penalty is added to the elapsed time when the player reaches the final goal.
+The number of gates that have not been passed are shown at the top of the game screen.
 Using the standard setting in \citet{DQN}, the number of state transitions for an episode of this game is $\sim1300$ for the random policy, $\sim4500$ when the player slows down significantly, and $\sim500$ when the policy is near-optimal.